MicrosoftDocs/SupportArticles-docs/support/sql/performance/buffer-pool-scan-runs-slowly-large-memory-machines.md

 ms.topic: article
 ms.prod: sql
 ---
-# Operations that scan the SQL Server buffer pool are slow on large-memory computers
+# Buffer pool scan operations run slowly on large-memory computers

 This article describes how scanning the SQL Server buffer pool might take a long time to finish on large-memory computers.